Looking to become an SEO Specialist in Malaysia but not sure how to get started?

 Just follow the guide and you’ll be good at on-page SEO.

-Off-page SEO is any tasks that take place outside of your website with the sole purpose to improve search engine rankings.
+Off-page SEO is any task that take place outside of your website with the sole purpose to improve search engine rankings.
 Link building plays an important role in off-page SEO strategies but there is more to it.

 Google Algorithm looks at the quantity and quality of links pointing to a specific web page to determine where the page should be positioned on the search engine ranking pages.